 - complaints against national, regional or local authorities within EU countries (government departments, state agencies and local councils), even when the complaints are about EU matters.

 - the activities of national courts or ombudsmen.
 The European Ombudsman is not an appeals body for decisions taken by these entities.

 The Ombudsman may be able to solve your problem simply by informing the institution, body, office or agency concerned, but if more is required, the Ombudsman will try to find an amicable solution which puts the matter right and satisfies you.

 If this fails, the Ombudsman can make recommendations to the institution concerned.
-If it does not accept his recommendations, he can make a special report to the European Parliament so that it can take whatever political action is necessary.
+If it does not accept her recommendations, she can make a special report to the European Parliament so that it can take whatever political action is necessary.

-If the Ombudsman cannot deal with your complaint – for example, if it has already been the subject of a court case – he will do his best to advise you which other body may be able to help.
+If the Ombudsman cannot deal with your complaint – for example, if it has already been the subject of a court case – she will do her best to advise you which other body may be able to help.